VityaSchel/RedditJolygolfBot/README.md

 Optional parameters:
 * `--flairid` is flair id on reddit (e.g. `2ea55bd8-e3e6-11ea-8a5c-0e7cceef0c57`)
+* `--offset` is offset which replaces {offset} variable in vk_api.txt (e.g. `2`)
 * `--ignorecache` is set when you want to ignore cached id of last post (it has no value)
 * `--skipdownload` is set when you want to skip video downloading (it has no value)

 **reddit_post.py**\
 This Python scripts work with Reddit API and posts submissions and comments to sub.
 Parameters should be in the same order as api_request.php but without names (`--id`, `--deftitle` etc).
-If you don't want to add flair to post, use "not-specified" instead of flair id.
+If you don't want to add flair to post, use `not-specified` instead of flair id.

 **ItpediaYoutube.php**\
 This script executing **youtube_api.php** with specified parameters to get video from [Itpedia's channel](https://www.youtube.com/user/itpediachannel).
 It sheduled in cron.